ibarwick/firebird_fdw/README.md

 - Works with Firebird 3.x, but does not yet support all 3.x features
 - No support for Firebird `ARRAY` datatype
-- Display of messages returned by Firebird is not very pretty (this has been improved somewhat)
 - No consideration given to object names which may require quoting when passed between PostgreSQL and Firebird
+- The result of the Firebird query is copied into memory before being processed by PostgreSQL; this can be improved by using Firebird cursors

 TAP tests
 ---------